-A brief history of brunch:
+A brief history of brunch

-In this article Beringer argues the case for Sunday brunch.
-Suggesting that this meal starts no earlier than 12.30pm, allowing the prolonging of Saturday nights.
+In this article Beringer argues the case for Sunday brunch, a meal that starts no earlier than 12.30pm, allowing the prolonging of Saturday nights.
 Further, suggesting we rise on a Sunday “when the world is warm”.
 Beringer goes on to say “the World would be kinder and more charitable” were Sunday brunch to become order of the day.
 [Source: Beringer, G; Hunter’s Weekly; 1895]

 The concept of brunch hit American shores in the late 1920s and became popular during the 1930s.
 However, the rise in popularity of brunch arose from transcontinental train journeys made by the wealthy elite.
 Whereby they would stop off in Chicago to enjoy brunch before continuing on their travels.

 Modern day Sunday brunch